 Anal warts are small growths that appear around and inside the anal area.
-The human papillomavirus (HPV) causes anal warts, which doctors call condylomas.
+The cause of anus warts is typically the human papillomavirus (HPV).

 Anal warts do not always cause symptoms.
 A person may notice small bumps and growths around the area, as well as some bleeding.